FeverCode/Personal-Portfolio/README.md

 * CSS - which was used to style the page.
 * Bootstrap - which was used to make the page responsive and visually appealing
+* Javascript - To make the webpage interactive

 ## Reference
 * HTML & CSS design and build websites by Jon Ducket